-On the Birthday of Bernard Herrmann
+On the Birthday of Bernard Herrmann, The Nature of Learning

 This 11:26 film will compress your Music education into questions and perhaps answers.
 Click here for STORMSummate.

-Since I started playing baseball almost 50 years ago…before MBL players were born… I SHOULD be better than them, but I’m not.
-In fact, it’s more common to see people in any sport grind out rep after rep for year after year, only to plateau or get worse, instead of getting better.
+If this were the case, we’d see more 90-year-olds in NASCAR, but we don’t.
+Since I started playing baseball almost 50 years ago…before MBL players were born… I should be better than them, but I’m not.
+It’s more common to see people in any sport grind out rep after rep for year after year, only to plateau or get worse, instead of getting better.

-So, if the number of years that a Musician, for instance, has been playing, teaching, learning, writing doesn’t matter, what does?
+So, if the number of years that a Musician, for instance, has been playing, teaching, learning, and writing doesn’t matter, what does?

 Perfect technique, frequent sessions, and deliberate practice focusing on specific aspects of your technique will get you quicker, better results than just slugging it out over time.

-This is fantastic, exciting, liberating news, because it means that it doesn’t take decades to become great!
-With the right tools, you can do it in a few minutes per day and see dramatic changes in just a couple of weeks.
+Practice makes Permanent, not perfect.
+It does not take decades to become great!
+With the right tools, you can do it in a few minutes each day and see dramatic changes in weeks.

 Click here for STORMSummate.